MicahElliott/captain/README.md

 ## Migrating your existing git-hooks

-You can either take the plunge and clean up, separate, and move your existing hooks into `capt.zsh`, OR keep existing git-hooks intact, and just add this to the bottom of each you care about:
+You can either take the plunge and clean up, separate, and move your existing hooks into `.capt/share.sh`, OR keep existing git-hooks intact, and just add this to the bottom of each you care about:

 ```shell